Layr-Labs/eigenlayer-contracts/docs/middleware/StakeRegistry.md

 ### registerOperator

-The RegistryCoordinator for the AVS makes call to the StakeRegistry to register an operator for a certain set of quorums.
+The RegistryCoordinator for the AVS makes a call to the StakeRegistry to register an operator for a certain set of quorums.
 For each of the quorums being registered for, the StakeRegistry calculates a linear combination of the operator's delegated shares of each `strategy` in the quorum and their corresponding `multiplier` to get a `stake`.
-The contract then stores the the stake in the following struct:
+The contract then stores the stake in the following struct:
 ```
 /// @notice struct used to store the stakes of an individual operator or the sum of all operators' stakes, for storage
 struct OperatorStakeUpdate {